jenna-tb-ekwealor/meep_lab/content/post/2025-05-03-cose2025/index.md

 ---
-title: Katrina McCullough wins 3rd place in CSU Research Competition
+title: Katrina McCullough wins 3rd place in the 2025 CoSE Student Showcase!
 date: 2025-05-06
-summary: Katrina won 3rd place in the Environment category of the 2025 CSU Student Research Competition!
+summary: Katrina won 3rd place in the Environment category of the 2025 CoSE Student Showcase!
 ---

 Undergraduate MEEP Lab researcher and LSAMP scholar [Katrina McCullough](../../../author/KatrinaMccullough/) presented her research project *Lichens of San Bruno Mountain: Distribution, morphology, and reproductive strategies of epiphytic lichens on Baccharis pilularis* at the 2025 SFSU CoSE Student Project Showcase.